isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-TW/Office365-ServiceDescriptions/exchange-online-archiving-service-description/compliance-and-security-features.md

 ### <a name="encryption-smime-and-pgp"></a>加密：S/MIME 和 PGP

-Exchange Online Archiving 會儲存安全多用途網際網路郵件延伸 (S/MIME) 郵件。不過，Exchange Online Archiving不會裝載 S/MIME 功能或公開金鑰，也不會提供金鑰存放庫、金鑰管理或金鑰目錄服務，因為這些服務全都會附加至內部部署 Exchange 基礎結構。
+Exchange Online Archiving will store Secure/Multipurpose Internet Mail Extensions (S/MIME) messages.
+However, Exchange Online Archiving does not host S/MIME functions or host the public keys, nor does it provide key repository, key management, or key directory services because all of these services attach to the on-premises Exchange infrastructure.

 同樣地，Exchange Online Archiving會儲存使用用戶端、協力廠商加密解決方案 (如 Pretty Good Privacy (PGP)) 加密的郵件。

 ### <a name="information-rights-management"></a>資訊版權管理

-Exchange Online Archiving不提供託管的資訊版權管理 (IRM) 服務，但管理員可以使用內部部署的 Active Directory 版權管理服務 (AD RMS)。若部署了 AD RMS 伺服器，則 Outlook 可以直接與該伺服器通訊，讓使用者能夠撰寫和讀取受到 IRM 保護的郵件。若設定了 AD RMS 伺服器與內部部署 Exchange 環境之間的交互操作性，則使用者可以撰寫和讀取受到 IRM 保護的郵件。
+Exchange Online Archiving does not provide hosted Information Rights Management (IRM) services, but administrators can use on-premises Active Directory Rights Management Services (AD RMS).
+If an AD RMS server is deployed, Outlook can communicate directly with that server, enabling users to compose and read IRM-protected messages.
+If interoperability between the AD RMS server and the on-premises Exchange environment is configured, users will be able to compose and read IRM-protected messages.

 #### <a name="support-for-irm-in-outlook-on-the-web"></a>在 web 上的 Outlook 中支援 IRM